Structure#

 user_data – private data

-- free() None #
+- free() None#

 Frees a

-and all its fields and values.
+Structureand all its fields and values.
 The structure must not have a parent when this function is called.

-- get_array(fieldname: str) Tuple[bool, ValueArray] #
+- get_array(fieldname: str) tuple[bool, ValueArray]#

 This is useful in language bindings where unknown

-types are not supported.
-This function will convert the %GST_TYPE_ARRAY into a newly allocatedValueArray
+Valuetypes are not supported.
+This function will convert the %GST_TYPE_ARRAY into a newly allocatedValueArrayand return it througharray.
+Be aware that this is slower then getting theValuedirectly.Added in version 1.12.

 - Parameters: